Neon Genesis Evangelion (franchise): Setting

-TV series, original net animation and films
+Anime

 Neon Genesis Evangelion

-Neon Genesis Evangelion also known simply as Evangelion or Eva, is a Japanese mecha anime television series produced by Gainax and animated by Tatsunoko, directed by Hideaki Anno and broadcast on TV Tokyo from October 1995 to March 1996.
+Neon Genesis Evangelion, also known simply as Evangelion or Eva, is a Japanese mecha anime television series animated by Tatsunoko, produced by Gainax, directed by Hideaki Anno and broadcast on TV Tokyo from October 1995 to March 1996.
 It was the first installation in the franchise, and also the second of Gainax's works to reach such acclaim, the earlier being Nadia: The Secret of Blue Water.
 Evangelion is set fifteen years after a worldwide cataclysm named Second Impact, particularly in the futuristic fortified city of Tokyo-3.
-The protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the shadowy organization Nerv to pilot a giant bio-machine mecha named Evangelion into combat against beings known as Angels.
+The protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the shadowy organization NERV to pilot a giant bio-machine mecha named Evangelion into combat against beings known as Angels.

 The series explores the experiences and emotions of Evangelion pilots and members of Nerv as they try to prevent Angels from causing more cataclysms.
 In the process, they are called upon to understand the ultimate causes of events and the motives for human action.
 The series has been described as a deconstruction of the mecha genre and it features archetypal imagery derived from Shinto cosmology as well as Jewish and Christian mystical traditions, including Midrashic tales and Kabbalah.
 The psychoanalytic accounts of human behavior put forward by Freud and Jung are also prominently featured.
 Neon Genesis Evangelion was awarded The Excellence Award at the Japan Media Arts-festival in 1997.
 The word "controversial" shows up almost continuously in reviews of the series, together with "complex".
 Critics saw Evangelion very positively, with its stylised and thematic characteristics.